House Committee Approves Klamath Project Water Bill

 February 7, 2018

-This article was in Tuesday’s (February 6th, 2018) Herald and News Written By: Holly Dillemuth, H&N Staff Reporter Klamath Community College got a seat at the table with Oregon Gov. […]
+This article was in Tuesday’s (February 6th, 2018) Herald and News Written By: Holly Dillemuth, H&N Staff Reporter Klamath Community College got a seat at the table with Oregon Gov. Kate Brown prior to her State of the State address Monday.
+KCC President Dr. Roberto Gutierrez spent Thursday, Feb.
+1 sharing with Brown about the […]

 Gov. Brown Focuses on Oregon Economy in State Of Address